 PLEASE NOTE: The co-financing scheme for subsidy for low-literate parents in the Caribbean Netherlands is different from the one in the European Netherlands.

-These were the amounts for the Netherlands (including the Caribbeans) in 2021:
+These are the amounts for the Netherlands (including the Caribbeans) in 2023:

 In case lots are drawn